CodeForCuritiba/csv_api/README.md

 ## What it should do

- 1. Sync CSV File into relational database (MariaDB ? postgreSql?)
+ 1. Sync CSV File into mongoDB database
- 2. Serve datas with GET request with `search` parameter describing the request
+ 2. Serve datas from GET request with `find`, `order` e `limit` parameter describing the request
  3. Cloud hosting (Heroku?)
  4. Automatic documentation